-- How to recognize natural juices vs. artificial ones?
-Simple, just look at the price, not just a label that says ‘100% natural’.
+- You can recognize natural juices from artificial ones by just looking at the price, not just a label that says ‘100% natural’.

-- Drinking juices removes toxins that otherwise cannot be too easily removed from the body.
+- Drinking juices remove toxins that otherwise cannot be too easily removed from the body.

 - If you consume 6 large carrots, it is the same as drinking 8 oz. carrot juice.